michaelkirk/georust_book/src/feature-creek.md

 CSV files can feel charmingly anachronistic, like a weird antique tool that sometimes still works surprisingly well.
 Tons of programs can read and write CSV files, and you can quickly and easily examine their contents in any spreadsheet app.
 However, this simplicity often comes at a price, and the limitations of the format are not always immediately obvious.

-For example, when someone sends you a CSV file that contains geolocation data, the layout is always kind of a new mystery to be solved.
+For example, when someone sends you a CSV file that contains geographic data, the layout is always kind of a new mystery to be solved.
 There is no strong convention for the way its columns will be named, where they will be positioned, or how its geometry will be represented.
 Although WKT is common, it's far from universal: A CSV of points, for instance, will sometimes include two `latitude` and `longitude` columns instead of a single WKT column.

 Another problem with CSV files is that it's not always clear what type of information is in a column: